mattermost/docs/source/welcome/what-changed-in-v70.rst

 Apps bar (beta)
 ---------------

-We've moving access to your enabled Mattermost integrations, including the icons for Playbooks and Boards, from the channel header in the center pane.
+We've moving access to your enabled Mattermost integrations, including the icon for Playbooks, from the channel header in the center pane.
 Their new home is a vertical pane located to the far right of the Mattermost screen called the Apps Bar.

 .. image:: ../images/app-bar.png
     :alt: You can access your Mattermost integrations from the Apps Bar when your System Admin enables this feature in the System Console.